traels-it/sliders/README.md

 Some times you have bundles of code in your app that is related to some specific feature.
 Extracting to a gem is not really an option as the feature is tightly integrated with the rest of the application.
 So how do you get a good structure of files in you application?

+(Yes, I've been inspired by, or envious at,  [Hanami](https://github.com/hanami/hanami) and their [slices](https://guides.hanamirb.org/v2.1/app/slices/) for structuring a Hanami application.)

 With `sliders` you get a namespace folder that groups all you files.

 Going from: